 In some states such as, New Jersey, for example, providers and MCOs are responsible for verifying that current or prospective employees (regular or temporary), contractors or subcontractors are not excluded, unlicensed or uncertified by searching the several databases on a monthly basis.

 Licensing requirements also vary depending on the type of nursing specialization.
 Certified registered nurse anesthetists (CRNAs), anesthesiologist assistants (AAs), nurse practitioners (NPs), certified nurse-midwives (CNMs), and clinical nurse specialists (CNSs), all have different qualification requirements required by the Department of Health and Human Services Centers for Medicare & Medicaid Services.
+Certified nursing assistants (CNAs) and licensed practical nurses (LPNs0 must also meet specific qualification requirements.
 Compliance with these requirements helps ensure a high quality of care while non-compliance can lead to serious consequences.

 The consequences for failing to verify a nursing license can be devastating for providers.
 New Jersey law states, “Knowingly and willfully makes or causes to be made any false statement or representation of a material fact in any cost study, claim form, or any document necessary to apply for or receive any benefit or payment under this act P.L.1968, c.
 41”.
 In this law, the terms knowingly and willfully can be interpreted as failing to put systems in place to ensure compliance with the law.
 Ignorantia juris non excusat or ignorantia legis neminem excusat (Latin for “ignorance of the law excuses not” and “ignorance of law excuses no one”, respectively) is a legal principle holding that a person who is unaware of a law may not escape liability for violating that law merely because one was unaware of its content.
 Following this same principle, being unaware that a caregiver does not meet licensure requirements and receiving compensation for care provided by the unlicensed caregiver would be punishable because providers are required to be aware of nurses’ licensure status at all times.